openSenseMap/frontend/.github/PULL_REQUEST_TEMPLATE.md

 <!--
     Try sticking to one type of change per pull request for easier and faster code reviews.
+    Just put an x between the [] to check the box.
 -->

 - [ ] Dependency upgrade